Summary: in this tutorial, you’ll learn about cookies and how to use the PHP setcookie()

 superglobal variable and do something accordingly. - Finally, the web server responds with the content of the request.
 Typically, it responds to the web browser with the content based on the value of the cookie.

-A web browser can store a cookie with a maximum size of 4KB.
-However, it’s different between web browsers.
+A web browser can store a cookie with a maximum size of 4KB, but this limit varies between browsers.

 A cookie has an expiration date.
-Typically, web browsers store cookies for a specific duration.
-And the web server can specify the expired time for a cookie.
+Typically, web browsers store cookies for a specific duration, and the web server can specify the expiration time for a cookie.

-A cookie also stores the web address (URL) that indicates the URL which created the cookie.
-And the web browser can send back the cookie that was originally set by the same web address.
+A cookie also stores the web address (URL) that indicates the URL that created the cookie.
+The web browser can send back the cookie that was originally set by the same URL.
 In other words, a website won’t be able to read a cookie set by other websites.

 Most modern web browsers allow users to choose to accept cookies.
 Therefore, you should not wholly rely on cookies for storing critical data.